acneyouth1996/acneyouth1996.github.io/_posts/2019-08-23-meta-learning-review.md

 The loss function is the negative log-likelihood: $$\mathcal{L}(\theta) = -\log P_\theta(y=c\vert\mathbf{x})$$.

 ## Model-Based

-Model-based meta-learning models make no assumption on the form of $$P_\theta(y\vert\mathbf{x})$$.
-Rather it depends on a model designed specifically for fast learning : a model that updates its parameters rapidly with a few training steps.
+Model-based meta-learning approaches depends on a model designed specifically for fast learning : a model that updates its parameters rapidly with a few training steps.
 This rapid parameter update can be achieved by its internal architecture or controlled by another meta-learner model.

 ### Memory-Augmented Neural Networks

 A family of model architectures use external memory storage to facilitate the learning process of neural networks, including [Neural Turing Machines]({{ site.baseurl }}{% post_url 2018-06-24-attention-attention %}#neural-turing-machines) and [Memory Networks](https://arxiv.org/abs/1410.3916).
 With an explicit storage buffer, it is easier for the network to rapidly incorporate new information and not to forget in the future.
 Such a model is known as **MANN**, short for "**Memory-Augmented Neural Network**".
-Note that recurrent neural networks with only *internal memory* such as vanilla RNN or LSTM are not MANNs.

 Because MANN is expected to encode new information fast and thus to adapt to new tasks after only a few samples, it fits well for meta-learning.
 Taking the Neural Turing Machine (NTM) as the base model, [Santoro et al. (2016)](http://proceedings.mlr.press/v48/santoro16.pdf) proposed a set of modifications on the training setup and the memory retrieval mechanisms (or "addressing mechanisms", deciding how to assign attention weights to memory vectors).